PKJamoo/Vector-Computing-Machine/README.md

 # Vector-Computing-Machine
-Simple faux-emulator for computer architecture
+Simple emulator for faux computer architecture with support for assembly vector drawing primitives.